France Frequently Asked Questions

 ‘Step into the Void’ (optional)

 What is claimed to be the highest tourist attraction in Europe has recently been constructed on the summit of the Aiguille du Midi.
 A skywalk called ‘Step into the Void’, that is a glass room with a glass floor, is situated off the uppermost terrace.
 Stepping into the glass cube allows the visitor a unique experience enhanced by a 1000m drop directly beneath their feet.
 Look around and admire the highest peaks in Western Europe, including Mont Blanc itself, and view the Bossons glacier from a dramatic perspective.
-Not for the faint of heart!
+A great place to strike a yoga pose for a picture!

 What will the hikes be like?